 FirstBank Commemorates National Hispanic Heritage Month with Fiesta Friday on September 13

-/EIN News/ -- GOODYEAR, Arizona, Sept.
+/EIN News/ -- LAKEWOOD, Colo., Sept.
 09, 2019 (GLOBE NEWSWIRE) -- FirstBank, one of the nation’s largest privately held banks with a focus on “banking for good,” will observe National Hispanic Heritage Month with “Fiesta Friday” on Friday, Sept.
 13, 2019.
-Free Hispanic-inspired food and treats will be available at FirstBank’s Goodyear branch located at 1559 N. Litchfield Rd., Goodyear, AZ, from noon to 3:00 p.m.
+Free Hispanic-inspired food and treats will be available at select branches, including FirstBank Spanish Banking Centers, in Colorado and Arizona from noon to 3:00 p.m.

-"We value diversity in all our communities.
-Fiesta Friday is an opportunity for us to bring together people from all walks of life to celebrate the Hispanic cultures which make Arizona unique,” said Bryce Lloyd, Phoenix Market President for FirstBank.
+“We value diversity in all our communities.
+Fiesta Friday is an opportunity for us to bring together people from all walks of life to celebrate the Hispanic cultures which make Colorado and Arizona unique,” said Emily Robinson, COO of FirstBank.
 “We encourage everyone to join the festivities.”

-In 2018, FirstBank launched its full-service Spanish Banking Center at its Goodyear branch, which offers expanded services to Spanish-speaking customers in their preferred native language.
-All employees at the Spanish Banking Center, from entry level-teller to loan officer, are fluent in Spanish to better assist their customers.

 About FirstBank